 A n aquaponics system is a great way to create a renewable and sustainable healthy organic food source.
+Besides growing your own food can be a FUN and REWARDING experience!
 Getting started with aquaponics is SIMPLE if you learn and follow a few basic steps.
-Countless people worldwide have successfully created their very own aquaponics system.
+Countless people worldwide have successfully created their very own aquaponics system and flourished at it so why not you?
 Aquaponics is not only popular but a sound choice for the environment and your diet as well.
 In addition to growing healthy fruits, vegetables and herbs you can also raise protein rich fish at the same time.
 Getting started with aquaponics is often considered difficult or expensive but that is simply NOT the case!
 Most people think that leafy green vegetables are the only plants that can be grown in an aquaponics system.
 There are many types of plants that you can grow however most agree that leafy vegetables are best suited for aquaponics because they have better growth rates in most cases.
 It is important to take your climate and location into consideration before you decide which plants to grow.

-Below is a good introduction to getting started with aquaponics.
+Below is a great introduction to getting started with aquaponics.

 The first step when getting started with aquaponics is to decide how many people you plan to feed.
 It is fine to start smaller than this with an initial system and scale things up as your needs change or larger if you plan to sell or donate a portion of your food.
 There is obviously a difference between a smaller backyard system and a larger commercial system so figuring this out up front will help you plan for the future and save you both time and money.
 The second step is choosing the right location for your system.
 Many people consider this a daunting task but in reality it is very SIMPLE if you understand what your system needs to function properly.
 Obviously plants need sunlight or artificial sunlight in order to grow so your location MUST have access to the sun if you choose to locate your system outdoors or near an adequate power source with proper ventilation for grow lights if located indoors.